catalyst-cloud/catalystcloud-docs/source/tutorials/other/using-an-openstack-vagrant-provider-on-the-catalyst-cloud.rst

 .. note::

  You are referencing environment variables in this configuration.
-Ensure you have followed the steps described at :ref:`source-rc-file`.
+Ensure you have followed the steps described at :ref:`cli-configuration`.
  Also note that the auth api has updated to v3.
 This Vagrantfile has been updated to use this version of the api.
 If your Vagrantfile has stopped working, compare it to the following.
 The changes are minor.

 .. code-block:: ruby